radical-cybertools/radical.repex.at/README.md

 namd_path - path to NAMD executable on target system

 input_file_basename - base name of NAMD input file.
-At this point user must specify path to all NAMD configuration files in this file.
+At this point user must specify path to all NAMD configuration files in this file, e.g. paths to .params, .pdb and .psf files must be spesified in this file.

 number_of_replicas - number of replicas user wants to launch on a target system